sushmitsarmah/near_metabuild_3/README.md

 Hello NEAR Contract
 The smart contract exposes two methods to enable storing and retrieving a greeting in the NEAR network.

-We used Firebase for demostrative purposes.
+We used Firebase; and Pinata (IPFS Pinning) for demostrative purposes.